bioinformaticsdotca/CloudComp_2017/module1_lab.md

 * CIDR
 * your IP address

-Repeat this step and add a second rule with allowing TCP port 80:
+Repeat this step and add a second rule allowing access to TCP port 80:
 * Custom TCP Rule
 * Ingress
 * Port